shelbyvanvliet/Race_IAT/README.md

 # Open Source Implicit Association Test

+(not this one - note by Anzu Sekikawa)

 Written in PsychoPy, but more flexible than the version bundled with it.

 PLEASE NOTE THAT I NO LONGER MAINTAIN THIS CODE.
 AS PSYCHOPY HAS BEEN UPDATED OVER TIME, IT MAY HAVE BROKEN FEATURES.
 FEEL FREE TO FORK, FIX AND MAINTAIN THIS CODE IF YOU WISH.